emilyselwood/RaspberryTelescope/README.md

 The /capture service takes several query parameters:
 * n=[filename] this alows you to pass the name to save the picture with.
 * r=[0|1] return the file to the user or not.
-If 1 returns the file to the user. if not it doesn't and just saves it in the webRoot/img/ directory
+If 1 returns the file to the user.
+If not it doesn't.
+Either way it will save it in the webRoot/img/ directory
+* d=[0|1] Should the file be removed from the camera once it has been downloaded and saved by the server.
+* i=[0-9999] capture a number of images, will always capture at least one image even if you send zero.
+Note the return option only works if this is 0, 1 or not set.

 The /setsetting service takes two query parameters:
 * k=[setting name] this is the name of the setting you want to update.